Isi Leibler: Vindictive Obama punishing Israel for reelecting Netanyahu

 One writer even called on the Arab countries and Turkey to confront the Obama administration, thwart its policy in the region, and come out strongly against any agreement it signs with Iran that does not absolutely prevent it from possessing nuclear weapons.
 Another speculated that the countries of the region could be better off finding someone else to rely on besides the U.S.

 The Homefront Command is set to test its early warning system for attacks on Monday.
-Officials stressed that the tests had been scheduled “far in advance,” and were not being conducted in response to any specific situation.
+Officials stressed that the tests had been scheduled “far in advance,” and were not being conducted in response to any specific situation.'IDF adjusting training of elite units to prepare for warfare in tunnels'

 The exercise will be conducted in a cities in central Israel, including Rosh Ha'ayin, Elad, Petah Tikva, Lod, Modi'in, Shoham, the southern Sharon region, and the Modi'in Belt area.
 Residents and workers should expect to sirens, IDF vehicles racing through the streets, and increased presence of police and soldiers around town.